Daetalytica/daetalytica.github.io/_posts/2023-11-29-Eroding-Landscape.md

 ### Democratic Nations and the Privacy Conundrum

 Democratic countries are not exempt from these troubling trends.
-Legislation like France's "Securité Globale" and the UK's Online Safety Bill show how even democracies can undermine digital privacy.
+Legislation like France's Securité Globale and the UK's Online Safety Bill show how even democracies can undermine digital privacy.
 These laws grant authorities unprecedented access to online activities, endangering the very foundation of free thought and expression.

 ### Empowering Individuals Against Surveillance